 - University Community Members must complete the appropriate privacy and information security training.
 See IT16-Security Training Standard.

-- University Community Members must be made aware of their obligation to know and follow the Policy on Appropriate Use of Computers and Network Systems at the University of Illinois at Urbana-Champaign.
+- University Community Members must be made aware of their obligation to know and follow the Policy on Appropriate Use of Computers and Network Systems at the University of Illinois Urbana-Champaign.

 - Security Incidents – There must be prompt, effective response and management of information security incidents.
 See IT14-Security Incident Management.